 What better way to delve into the colours and community of a country than joining a local festival?
-The immersion into the culture, celebrations and community can be a life-changing experience that few outsiders may encounter.
+The immersion into the culture and celebrations can be a life-changing experience that few outsiders may encounter.
 Usually crammed into a few short days, these festivals can be a fleeting yet unforgettable experience.

-We’ve rounded up our top 8 cultural festivals for 2016; from the spiritual Naadam Festival in Mongolia, to Bhutan’s colourful spectacle that is the Thimphu Tshechu festival, to the world famous Holi Festival of Colours in India, each providing a unique, exciting and eye-opening opportunity for travellers eager to get their culture fix!
+We’ve rounded up our top 10 cultural festivals; from the spiritual Naadam Festival in Mongolia to Bhutan’s colourful spectacle that is the Thimphu Tshechu festival to the world-famous Holi Festival of Colours in India, each providing a unique, exciting and eye-opening opportunity for travellers eager to get their culture fix.

 Naadam Festival - Mongolia

 Mongolia’s Naadam Festival (also locally termed “the three games of men") is an ancient cultural spectacle that combines colourful costumes and performances with an exciting tournament of the traditional sports of archery, wrestling and bareback horse riding.
-This biggest festival of the year is held from July 11-13 in Mongolia’s capital Ulaanbaatar, and presents visitors with an incredible opportunity to experience the culture and people of this amazing land.
+This biggest festival of the year is usually held 10-13 July in Mongolia’s capital Ulaanbaatar and presents visitors with an incredible opportunity to experience the culture and people of this amazing land.

 Holi Festival of Colours - India